Step 1 - Creating a Template

 You start the project by creating a template image.
 You can find out how to do this in our Pop Art Portrait Lesson.

-Note: You also have the option of printing any of our eighteen different A3 template portraits that you can reach by clicking on the pop art portraits at the bottom of each page.
+Note: You also have the option of printing any of our A3 ready-made portrait templates that you can access by clicking on the pop art portraits menu at the bottom of each page.

 Step 2 - Cutting Up the Template